 The column was retired.
 The bet log replaces it with the actual convergence tag (Gold / Silver / Bronze) which is derived from real model + capper agreement.
 When NHL and NCAA models land, a real model_prob percentage column may return; until then there is no "AI Confirmed %" surface.

-The sizing-experiment cohort is frozen in our backtest archive and the published numbers do not retroactively change.
-As new picks settle they extend the live cohort forward; cohort recalculations refresh published metrics with an "as of" timestamp at the top of this page.
+The composite-score formulas in §2 and the sizing math in §3 are fully specified here.
+The sizing-experiment cohort is frozen in our backtest archive and its published numbers do not retroactively change.
+As new fills settle they extend the live cohort forward; recalculations refresh the metrics with a new "as of" timestamp at the top of this page.

 | Date | Change |